lfe/lfe.github.io/content/_index.md

 Taking the Syntax out of Distributed Systems Programming

-We're Syntactically and Semantically Chaotic.
+We're Syntactically and Semantically Chaotic

-LFE: Fifty Shades of Distributed, Syntax-Free Message-Passing.

 Curly braces go home!

+LFE: Where even a distributed Prolog dare not go.

 MACLISP and supervision trees are all that anyone needs.

+LFE: Fifty Shades of Distributed, Syntax-Free Message-Passing.

 Come for the Lisp, stay for the Erlang/OTP.